Judicial Overreach Causes Growing Alarm

 It is well-established legal precedent that the First Amendment prohibits the courts from interfering in disputes about the teachings and leadership of religious groups.
 Yet that is precisely what the DC Court has done in this case.
 As evident in both summary judgement and remedies rulings, the DC Superior Court disregarded voluminous clear evidence of an emerging religious movement wrestling with issues of succession and doctrine.
 It decided that it could sidestep First Amendment prohibitions and evaluate the religious purposes of UCI, a DC non-profit corporation established to advance the principles and work of the Unification movement.
 In doing so, the Court in effect took sides in a religious schism.

 The onerous actions taken by the DC Court in its remedies ruling of December 3 are cause for great alarm among religious and nonprofit leaders alike.
 Based solely on its unconstitutional evaluation of UCI's religious purposes, the Court found that four directors had breached their fiduciary duty, ordered them removed from the Board, and made them personally responsible for crushing financial penalties.
 This severe judgement was imposed even though in its ruling, the Court itself acknowledged that the four directors had not received any personal benefit whatsoever.
-The court then instructed the remaining board members to appoint new directors favorable to the plaintiffs, in what amounts to a hostile takeover of the nonprofit.
+The court ordered the remaining board members to identify new directors "in conjunction" with the plaintiffs.

 So why does this matter?
 The DC Superior Court's rulings in this case have trampled upon First Amendment protections, making determinations about religious teachings and leadership, and thereby taking sides in a schism.
 Such dangerous precedents make all religious groups more vulnerable to government intrusion.
 The Court took the unprecedented step of removing a majority of the directors of this nonprofit's Board, seriously overstepping its authority and disregarding requirements specifically articulated in DC law.
 The December 3rd ruling also constrains the remaining directors as to how they can select replacement Board members, forcing a reconstitution of the organization's leadership, again without legal authority.
 Board members of every nonprofit incorporated in the District of Columbia should be alarmed about the details of this case, for there could be dire extralegal ramifications should they face any disputes before the DC Court.